adonese/adonese.github.io/_teaching/an-year-at-uofk.md

 excerpt: "Teaching at University of Khartoum"
 ---

->I've always dreaming of teaching.
+>I've always been dreaming of teaching.

 I worked as a teaching assistant at University of Khartoum, Geomatics Engineering department.
 I've TAed different classes--mostyl computational/programming ones.
 It was very nice experience, I couldn't be more happier.
 Though, I have some notes.